Tattoo Pricing & Design

 What If I Want To Make Changes To My Design?

 No problem.
-If you want to make small changes, we can make them on the fly on the day of your appointment.
+If you want to make small changes, we can make them on the fly on the day of your tattoo appointment.
 If you want to make big changes or we need to re-draw your idea, we can just reschedule you.
 Both of these situations are fairly rare occurrences, but we won't make you get a tattoo that you aren't excited about.
-If you like the tattoos we make or the work of a particular artist, you will most likely dig the tattoo we/they draw for you if we have all the pertinent info.
+If you like the tattoos we make or the work of a particular artist, you’ll most likely dig the tattoo we/they draw for you if we have all the pertinent info.

 We've also started scheduling large pieces with new clients on a day where we can take the time to discuss the tattoo and make adjustments.
-If we feel like we are ready to make the tattoo that you'd like, we can take our time getting on the same page.
+If we feel like we’re ready to make the tattoo that you'd like, we can take our time getting on the same page.
 This cuts down on time between emails/consultations and execution so information doesn't get lost in the shuffle.